AmirHamzah-byte/nextwork-aws-challenge/Day2_VisualizeDataWithQuickSight/README.md

 ## 🧠 What I Learned:
 - How to import data from S3 into QuickSight
-- Creating visuals like bar charts, pie charts, and line graphs
+- Creating visuals like bar charts, pie charts, and table
 - Sharing a published dashboard with others